The Jewish story of Myanmar is small now, but it was not always small.

 Why this belongs in a rebuilt library

-That is the piece worth keeping.
+That is the piece to keep.